Mchikky/Project-5/README.md

 - Summarized the data into total sales by each categories, total profit and the best selling category.
 - Checked for the outliers, normality, and caluclated zscores.

-##vGeneration of graphics and visual representation of data
+## Generation of graphics and visual representation of data
 - Use bar plots for summaries, line graph for trends and scatter plot for relationships.

 ## Insights and Recommendations